I'm a daughter, granddaughter & niece of pastors. I love God & studying the Bible and want to empower others to do the same.

 “Some sat in darkness, in utter darkness, prisoners suffering in iron chains, because they rebelled against God’s commands and despised the plans of the Most High.” -Psalm 107:10-11 NIV

-How many, many times I sat in darkness, in despair, in gloom, in sorrow, in pain, turned away from the One who loves and longs for me most, because there was something I held back from God, as if He didn’t long to hear, as if He couldn’t heal it, as if He didn't offer hope, and freedom.
+How many, many times I have sat in darkness, in despair, in gloom, in sorrow, in pain, because I turned myself away from the One who loves and longs for me most.
+Because there was something I held back from God, as if He didn’t long to hear, as if He couldn’t heal it, as if He didn't offer hope, and freedom.

 Sometimes my unconfessed sin was pettiness—a word spoken reflexively in anger to a loved one.
 Sometimes it was heavy—hidden sin I didn’t wish to reveal or let go of, high on the danger of the forbidden fruit.
 Sometimes it was grace or compassion or forgiveness I wasn't willing to extend to others because I wouldn't receive it myself.
 Sometimes it was a repeated sinful pattern or habit I didn’t know how (or felt helpless) to stop, or a fear I didn’t know how to release.
 Sometimes it was even anger at God Himself—how could He let this happen?
 Sometimes it was lack of belief in Him, or that He can do all He wills and promises in His Word, as if humans were stronger than Him and could thwart His plans, as if I could.
 Sometimes I just wouldn't accept His grace, His forgiveness, His love.

 Always, my unconfessed, unrepented sins, unreleased shame, or my burdens (some put on me by others, some that I willingly picked up on my own) weighed heavy like stones in my soul.
-Each one a weight, a chain link, a burden that contributed to my weariness, to my sorrow, to my ache, to my guilt, and shame.
+Each one a weight, a heavy chain link that contributed to my weariness, my sorrow, my ache, my guilt and shame.
 When I hurt others, I need to apologize to them, but always, first, I must admit and apologize to my Lord, my Savior.
-When I fail, or I am weak, I must admit my weakness, my lack, to my God, and let Him step in with His tireless, powerful arms.
+When I fail, or I am weak, I must admit my weakness, my lack, to my God and let Him step in with His tireless, powerful arms.

 For with the heart one believes and is justified, and with the mouth one confesses and is saved. -Romans 10:10 ESV